NanoDev555/RoboLog/README.md

 5. By typing the command ***"nano YOUR.FILE.NAME.PY"*** You will go to the requested file without going to the files menu.
 6. To run a code you use the command ***python YOUR.FILE.NAME.PY***.

--Now after you run the code you will be able to control the robot according to you code.
+- After you run the code, you will be able to control the robot according to your code.

 ## Bidra